LIVING BEINGS MANIFESTO

 A construction that "freezes" as we grow up...

-If a newborn child, adopted by any family anywhere on the planet, will be able to learn the language and make his own the lifestyles of his adoptive family, a human being who has already reached maturity adults will be much less able to fully question their culture and adapt to a very different context.
+If a newborn child, adopted by any family anywhere on the planet, will be able to learn the language and make his own the lifestyles of his adoptive family, a human being who has already reached maturity adults will be much less able to fully question their culture and adapt to a very different context (Les Héritiers, Les étudiants et la culture - The Heirs, Students and Culture - French sociologists Pierre Bourdieu and Jean-Claude Passeron, 1964).

 The example of language, directly visible, is a very demonstrative example of this "freezing" of our modes of operation when we reach a certain age.
 Indeed, an adult in average will not have the capacity to relearn other languages at the same level as his mother tongue, except by providing a colossal daily training effort.